cqyijifu/OpenFalcon-SuitAgent/README.md

 每个接口的Metrics：

-	- {ifName}.if.HCInBroadcastPkts
+	- if.HCInBroadcastPkts
-	- {ifName}.if.HCInMulticastPkts
+	- if.HCInMulticastPkts
-	- {ifName}.if.HCInOctets
+	- if.HCInOctets
-	- {ifName}.if.HCInUcastPkts
+	- if.HCInUcastPkts
-	- {ifName}.if.HCOutBroadcastPkts
+	- if.HCOutBroadcastPkts
-	- {ifName}.if.HCOutMulticastPkts
+	- if.HCOutMulticastPkts
-	- {ifName}.if.getIfHCOutUcastPkts
+	- if.getIfHCOutUcastPkts
-	- {ifName}.if.HCOutOctets
+	- if.HCOutOctets
-	- {ifName}.if.OperStatus : (接口状态，1 up, 2 down, 3 testing, 4 unknown, 5 dormant, 6 notPresent, 7 lowerLayerDown)
+	- if.OperStatus : (接口状态，1 up, 2 down, 3 testing, 4 unknown, 5 dormant, 6 notPresent, 7 lowerLayerDown)

 `ping` Metrics：